 The trail comes out where Gladiator heads up and left, and three other climbs are packed in on the right.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Tonsai Tower:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Tonsai Tower:

 These were all taken from memory and pieced together with what little notes I took in my guidebook.
 And of course, info learned from Lightner's book.
 If anything seems severly out of whack, drop me an email and I'll fix it up.
 Have fun in Thailand.